 Review & Analysis

 Despite the city's rationale for revising the priorities, real issue is whether or not the revisions guarantee or aid mobility within the city over the course of the snowy months.
 There's very little indication that this is the case.
-It seems that city planners simply don't want from point A to point B, or at the very least don't consider ease of movement in pedestrian areas to be a rationale for priority clearing.
+It seems that city planners simply don't think about what it means to walk from point A to point B, nor do they consider ease of movement in pedestrian areas to be a rationale for priority clearing.
 Several examples are easy to spot:

 Unconnected Priority 1a / School Zones